Hal Sutton

-Hal Evan Sutton (born April 28, 1958) is an American professional golfer, currently playing on the PGA Tour Champions, who achieved 14 victories on the PGA Tour, including a major championship, the 1983 PGA Championship, and the 1983 Tournament Players Championship.
+Hal Evan Sutton (born April 28, 1958) is an American professional golfer, currently playing on the PGA Tour Champions, who achieved 14 victories on the PGA Tour, including the 1983 PGA Championship (a major championship) and the 1983 and 2000 Players Championships.
 Sutton was also the PGA Tour's leading money winner in 1983 and named Player of the Year.

+Early life and amateur career

+Sutton was born and raised in Shreveport, Louisiana.
+He was a promising player at its Centenary College, and was named Golf Magazines 1980 College Player of the Year.
+At Centenary, Sutton won 14 golf tournaments, was an All-American, led the Gents to the NCAA Tournament, and finished ninth nationally.

 Professional career

-Born and raised in Shreveport, Louisiana, Sutton was a promising player at its Centenary College, and was named Golf Magazines 1980 College Player of the Year.
-At Centenary, Sutton won 14 golf tournaments, was an All American, led the Gents to the NCAA Tournament, and finished ninth nationally.
-He quickly established himself as one of the PGA Tour's top young stars in the early 1980s.
+Sutton quickly established himself as one of the PGA Tour's top young stars in the early 1980s.
 His first win was at the 1982 Walt Disney World Golf Classic in a playoff with Bill Britton after the two had tied at 19-under-par 269 after 72 holes.

 Sutton's most notable year came in 1983, when he won the Tournament Players Championship in March, followed by his only major title, the PGA Championship at Riviera in August.
 He entered into a long drought shortly thereafter, going from 1987 to 1994 without a PGA Tour victory.
 He nearly lost his tour card late in the string, maintaining it only by using a one-time-only exemption for players in the top 50 of the all-time PGA Tour career money list.
 After this disappointing eight years, Sutton rejuvenated his career in 1995 with a win at the B.C.
 Open.